 The First Floor

-- The first floor features a 60-foot-long, 20-foot-wide lab for the research of LTU's Eric G. Meyer, associate professor in the University's biomedical engineering program.
-It will house Meyer's research into biomechanics, orthopedic sports medicine, injury mechanisms, joint function, gait analysis, artificial limbs, and more.
+- The first floor features a 60-foot-long, 20-foot-wide lab for the research of Eric G. Meyer, associate professor in the University's biomedical engineering program.
+It houses Meyer's research into biomechanics, orthopedic sports medicine, injury mechanisms, joint function, gait analysis, artificial limbs, and more.

 The Second Floor

-- On the second floor is a robotics lab for LTU's Chan-Jin (CJ) Chung, professor of mathematics and computer science, and founder of Robofest, the global youth robotics competition.
-Chung's activities are currently housed in the Buell Management Building.
+- On the second floor is a robotics lab for Dr. Chan-Jin (CJ) Chung, professor of mathematics and computer science, and founder of Robofest, the global youth robotics competition.
 The second floor also has engineering research "studios" for the design and fabrication of student projects.
 These spaces are high bay rooms that are open to the top of the third floor.

 The Third Floor

 - On the third floor, there's a biomedical engineering laboratory that will blend the chemical and physical sciences.
-Nearby will be a microfabrication space "clean room," a lab for biology-based micro-electro-mechanical systems (MEMS), a bioinstrumentation lab, a biosensor lab, and cell culture and cell biology labs.
+Nearby is a microfabrication space "clean room," a lab for biology-based micro-electro-mechanical systems (MEMS), a bioinstrumentation lab, a biosensor lab, and cell culture and cell biology labs.